 Have you ever noticed that your smartphone loses charge over a long car journey, even when you’ve had it plugged in to the cigarette lighter?
+Or that your phone charges way slower than it should?
 This happens when you’re using the wrong charger – one that provides too little power to your device.

 In this article, we’ll reveal how you can find the right charger for your device, and two more things you can do to ensure that your device charges as quickly as possible.

 An amp is a measure of how much electrical charge is passing through a point in a given time.
 The higher the number, the faster your device can charge.

 Amps are appreviated as ‘A’, while milliamps are ‘mA’.
 1A = 1000 mA.

 The amount of amps supported by a given device is called its amperage.